-Native Scholars is the after school tutoring program offered by the American Indian Association of Illinois.
-Children, youth, and out of school teens have the opportunity to receive homework assistance, GED and ACT test preparation, and American Indian Language, history and culture instruction.
-For more information call Melanie Cloud, Director of Educational Development at 773.338.8320.
+Native Scholars is the afterschool tutoring program offered by the American Indian Association of Illinois.
+Children, youth, and out-of-school teens have the opportunity to receive homework assistance, GED and ACT test preparation, and instruction in American Indian language, history and culture.
+For more information, call Melanie Cloud, Director of Educational Development at 773.338.8320.

 American Indian people from many tribes have lived in Chicago and Illinois for thousands of years.
 Descendents of those people still live here and throughout the United States.

 The first people of Illinois were native people.
 Stories of their tribes, important events and people are present in written documents, oral histories, songs, dances, trails, rock writings, photographs, and other mediums.